liammailley/idm231-ltm59/README.md

 ### Kettle Cooked

 You&apos;ve got that signature crunch to your personality.
 What does that mean&comma; you ask&quest; I do not know.

+## Mr. Potato

+### His lines on the popup modals

+- 'Wow&excl; That&apos;s a good... chip.'
+- 'This chip describes you.''
+- 'Great chip&comma; buddy&excl;'
+- 'Wow&excl; Now that&apos;s astrology&excl;'
+- 'I&apos;m so glad I did my final project on potato chips.'
+- 'This is so cool&excl; I really like chips&excl; A lot&excl;'
+- 'Did you know in United Kingdom Britain they call them crisps&quest; I hate that.
+I really don&apos;t like that.'
+- 'Hope you enjoy this potato flavor&excl;'
+- 'Aren&apos;t you glad you inputted your birth date to this website&quest;'
+- 'If you enjoyed this site&comma; be sure to follow potato chips on internet&excl;'
+- 'If you prefer corn chips&comma; nope&excl;'
+- 'Who needs astronomy when you have these tasty spuds&excl;'
+- 'Share and tell your friends about this potato web application&excl;'
+- 'What'
+- 'The best potatoes are from Idaho&excl; This is considered a racist thing to say among potatoes.'
+- 'How&apos;s your chips storage looking&quest; Wouldn&apos;t hurt to stock up&excl;'
+- 'Popato&excl;'
+- 'This is your favorite food now&excl; No questions.'
+- 'I&apos;m Mr. Potato&excl; In case you forgot.
+In case you forgot my name.'
+- 'Great chip and all but uhh...
+Mrs. Potato is calling again.
+Letting that one go to voicemail...'
+- 'That&apos;s an epic flavor&excl; potato chip'
+- 'I like the chips alot&excl; I like them'
+- 'Mr. Potato love love love the tasty crunchy&excl;'
+- 'No one is paying me to say these things&excl;'
+- 'You can trust Mr. Potato.
+He loves you AND your family&excl;'
+- 'Did you know potatoes are the vegetable ever&quest;&quest;'
+- 'Mmm&excl; Tasty tuber image on your screen.
+Enjoy&excl;'
+- 'Did you know potato backwards is Idaho&quest; No it&apos;s not.
+I lied.
+I don&apos;t know why I lied.'

 ## Actual Zodiac components needed